Dareto-Dream/GMTK/README.md

 # Kill Switch
 ## 2025 GMTK Game Jam | Theme: LOOP

-**Kill Switch** is a top-down psychological stealth-assassin game built in 48 hours for the GMTK 2025 Game Jam.
+Kill Switch is a psychological top-down stealth-assassin game built in 48 hours for the GMTK 2025 Game Jam.
-You’re a professional sniper with access to a mysterious “reset button” that rewinds time every time you fail.
+You’re a sniper with the power to reset time after every failure.
+Each attempt brings you closer to uncovering
-But the loop isn’t kind every failure warps reality, shifting intel, changing guard patterns, and pushing you closer
-to a truth you can’t escape.
-Eventually, you abandon the rifle for a close-quarters assassination…
-only to discover that your final target is **yourself**the first version of you who failed the mission.

-> _“Every shot, every reset, every step closer to the inevitable.”_
+your true target and the dark truth of the loop you’re trapped in.

 ---

 ### Gameplay
-- **Top-down tilemap stealth** with sniper and melee systems
+- **Top-down tilemap stealth** with both ranged and close-quarters combat
-- **Loop mechanic:** forced resets that subtly change each run
-- **Persistent world:** past mistakes leave behind echoes of your failures
-- **Psychological twist ending:** the assassin becomes their own target
+- **Reset mechanic:** every failed assassination rewinds time with subtle world changes
+- **Six looping attempts:** tension builds with each failure as the timeline degrades
+- **Final twist:** switching to a pistol or knife leads to a personal confrontation with your past self
+- **Bittersweet ending:** whether you kill or spare your target, the loop closes violently

 ---

-### Contributors
+### Team
-**Programmers:**
+**Programming:**
 - DeltaVortex (DeltaVDevs)
 - Master's Time

-**Artists:**
+**Art:**
 - Turtle Dev
 - Incoder Ancoder

-**Sound and SFX:**
+**Sound & SFX:**
 - Pythagoras

 ---

-### Tech Stack
+### Tech
-- Unity (Tilemap + URP)
+- Unity (2D URP + Tilemap)
-- C#
+- C# scripting
 - GitHub for version control

 ---

 ### Development Notes
-- Built rapidly during GMTK 2025
+- Designed and built during GMTK 2025
-- Expect bugs, chaos, and narrative trauma
+- Story-driven, minimalist assets
-- First jam as a team, warmup for bigger projects ahead
+- Our first jam as a team, warm-up for bigger projects